 IV.
 B. 4.
 Medical Insurance

-The College offers a self-funded group health insurance plan that is administered by Benefit Administrative Systems.
+The College offers a self-funded group health insurance plan that is administered by a third party administrator.
 This plan is available to all benefits eligible employees.
-It is a major medical plan with a $750 deductible and 90% co-pay for in-network medical expenses and 70% co-pay for out-of-network expenses.
-Benefits include dental and vision, as well as a prescription drug card.
+It is a major medical plan.
+Benefits include medical, dental and vision, as well as a prescription drug card.

 Employees who were hired prior to January 1, 1992, and who retire after age 55 with ten years of service may continue coverage for themselves and their spouses/partners.
 Coverage becomes a supplement to Medicare for qualified retired persons at age 65.
 The cost of retiree insurance is paid 50% by the College and 50% by the retiree.